Home

 Rice Embroidery is a type of White Embroidery.
 The Rice Stitch is used extensively in this type of embroidery,hence the name.

-Roman embroidery
+Roman Embroidery

 S